 Once we got a bit older and could legit get away with fooling our parents we were going out for dinner, the bright lights of the King's Road called to us.
 We had enough intel through older siblings and Tatler to work out where all the coolest cats would be on a Friday night, so we'd pull on our pointiest cowboy boots and ride that smooth South Eastern railway all the way to Toff Town.
 The significance of our footwear is not lost on me, as blood beating in our ears we'd finally muster the courage to fling open the doors and stride into the Cadogan Arms like it was the OK Corrall.
 There we'd order "one glass of wine please" in a quivering voice and just as quickly as we'd entered the building, the doors would be swinging behind us and it was back on the 10PM train to Sevenoaks with a bag of Skips.

 I was so desperate for these people to like me because they were powerful rich and clever and mean and it scared me out of my senses.
 I wanted a slice of their innate and unbreakable conviction so much I forgot what I was all about.
 But eventually, tired of being eloquently insulted by people who might in retrospect have been trying to fuck me, I fled the scene and started hanging around with normal boys.
-Ones who didn't have silly names on tags sewn into their underwear.
+Ones who didn't have silly names on tags sewn into their knickers.

 Now we're all grown up, the fusty rugger buggers are a distant memory, but I still dread bumping into one of those super-safe-sick festiwankers who is so scared of his coke dealer he calls him bruv.
 They're always undercover at a "music night" where they love to talk about their ironic urban T-shirt startup "Realtings" or their Fulham-based dub label.
 Their almost Stanisklavskian interpretation of a poor person quite convincing if it weren't for the signet ring tan line.